 1. Press Windows + X > Windows PowerShell (Admin)

-3. PowerShell commands to hide applications:
+3. Below are the commands you can use to hide applications:

 Get-AppxPackage -name “Microsoft.Music.Preview” | Remove-AppxPackage